Category:

 Reports

-The Estonian social media and web-based media actors during the reporting month predominantly were still focused on the Estonian/Russian language policy issues, human rights issues, democracy and trust towards elected officials, war in Ukraine, terrorist crisis in Israel as well as the international security situation in general.
+The Estonian social media and web-based media actors during the reporting month predominantly were focused primarily on the war in Ukraine, America’s role, as well as the international security situation in general.
+They also focused on Estonian and Ukrainian relations, and President Zelensky’s call to draft more Ukrainians for the war.
+This month the attention turned more toward the Estonian government budget, and how it will affect the low-income families and people of Estonia.
+Attention was also given to the Russian schools and Estonia’s language policy surrounding the change in language of instruction.
 Accordingly, the main narratives that were spread over the social media were the following:

 Don't miss a story.